AguaClara/Dissolved-Gas/Research Reports/Report_Spring2019_DissolvedGas.md

 ## ProCoDA Method File

-This was used to correlate the RPM of the peristaltic pump to the flow rate in mL/s. **[Could you upload the method file and actually link it here?]**
+This was used to correlate the RPM of the peristaltic pump to the flow rate in mL/s.

 You can find the ProCodA Method file in [this link](https://github.com/AguaClara/Dissolved-Gas/blob/master/ProCodA%20Method%20File.pcm).